NaN-xyz/GlyphsApp-Scripts/README.md

 ## Angularizzle.py

-Takes lovingly crafted glpyhs and disfigures their curves by sharp line.
+Takes lovingly crafted glyphs and disfigures their curves by sharp line.
 Visually it has something akin to Illustrator's "Simplify" but is more nuanced (imvfho).
 The 'Keep detail' option attempts to protect the form's integrity.
 Unselected it's allowed to devolve down to brutish polygon.

 ## MasterBlaster.py